Edb83/penny-for-your-thoughts/README.md

 - Full viewport hero image to showcase the photographer's imagery (primary goal) and promote the site's colour scheme
 - Transparent jumbotron to emphasise the name of the site
-- Call to action button linking to the gallery andand invitation to purchase (primary goal)
+- Call to action button linking to the gallery and inviting to purchase (primary goal)
 - Succinct and clear introduction outlining the purpose of the site
-- Mini gallery showcasing the different themes of images, including links for quick access to the respective sections of the full gallery and responsive visual feedback
+- Mini gallery showcasing the different themes of images, including links for quick access to the respective sections of the full gallery as well as responsive visual feedback

 **4. About**